-Arbitrator Thomas F. Levak, W7C-5K-C 22368, Salt Lake City, UT, 3-4-91

-Two former Letter Carriers occupied rehabilitation job offers in the Box Section.
-Upon the retirement of a bid FTR Distribution Clerk, management reverted the position because the section was overstaffed.
-Shortly thereafter, management also modified the rehabilitation job offers of the two injured employees, reducing their time in the Box Section to six hours and four hours, respectively.
-The union argued that reverting the duty assignment while retaining limited-duty employees in the section, was inherently detrimental to the remaining employees.
+Arbitrator Thomas F. Levak, W7C-5K-C 22368, Salt Lake City, UT, 3-4-91 hours respectively.
+The Union argued that by reverting the duty assignment, while retaining limited duty employees in the section, this necessarily was detrimental to the remaining employees.
 The Arbitrator said (at Pages 5-7):

+Two (2) former letter carriers occupied rehabilitation job offers in the box section.
+Upon the retirement of a bid FTR distribution clerk from the section, management reverted the position because they were overstaffed.
+Shortly, thereafter, management also modified the rehabilitation job offers of the two (2) injured employees, reducing their time in the box section to six (6) hours and four (4)